I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

-Tofu, commonly known as bean curd, is a made with coagulated soy milk.
-The texture of tofu may vary from soft to extra firm.
+Bean curd, commonly known as tofu, is a made with coagulated soy milk.
+Its may vary from soft to extra-firm.
 Commonly used in Asian cuisines, tofu is readily available around the world.
 It is usually used as an alternative to meat products, but it can also be used in sweet dishes.

-Mung bean sprouts are grown by sprouting mung beans.
-Commonly cultivated in Asian countries, these sprouts are another common ingredient in the cuisine of this part of the world.
+Mung bean sprouts—tender, freshly sprouted mung beans, which are commonly cultivated in Asian countries—are another common ingredient in the cuisine of this part of the world.

 Tofu and mung bean sprouts are among my favorite ingredients.
 I find that both are very easy to cook—and both are highly nutritious, as well.
 This is my recipe for how to make fried tofu with mung bean sprouts.
 I flavored the dish with oyster sauce.

 - 2 medium bowls